 - Wet burps accompanied by an unpleasant expression

 Being a first-time mother, I was unaware of what was particularly deemed normal behavior of newborns.
 It was becoming all too much to handle, but I was embarrassed to admit it to anyone.
 I was losing sleep as well as my self-confidence in being a mother.
-I was also losing any ability to perform even the slightest of daily tasks because I was trying to calm my baby for hours each day.
+I was also losing any ability to perform even the slightest of daily tasks because I tried to calm my baby for hours each day.
 By the time he was five weeks old, I knew something wasn’t quite right.
-With a quick search of his symptoms, I anticipated it was colic, but set out for some guidance from his pediatrician.
-After a few visits to his routine doctor with no avail, I made an appointment with a different care provider on a whim to seek a resolution.
+After researching his symptoms, I anticipated it was colic but set out for some guidance from his pediatrician.
+After a few visits to his routine doctor to no avail, I made an appointment with a different care provider on a whim to seek a resolution.